ISO 27001 Annex A 6.1 Screening

 With over 30 years industry experience I will show you what’s new, give you ISO 27001 templates, show you examples, do a walkthrough and show you how to implement it for ISO 27001 certification.

-The purpose of ISO 27001 Annex A 6.1 Screening is to ensure we have checked people to an appropriate level before they get access to our data and information.
+The purpose of ISO 27001 screening is to ensure we have checked people to an appropriate level before they get access to our data and information.
 It is proportionate to risk and done in the framework of applicable laws but the purpose is to reduce risk by making sure that people are who they say they are, can do the things they say they can do and don’t have any indicators they will do something bad.

 Background verification checks on all candidates to become personnel should be carried out prior to joining the organisation and on an ongoing basis taking into consideration applicable laws, regulations and ethics and be proportional to the business requirements, the classification of the information to be accessed and the perceived risks.

-The level of checks is going to be proportionate to need and risk but to consider
+The level of background checks is going to be proportionate to need and risk but to consider the common requirements:

 • References